-Hung Do, Ph.D., 53, has served as Chief Science Officer since July 2015.
+Hung Do, Ph.D., 54, has served as Chief Scientific Advisor since September 2021 following his role as Chief Science Officer, a position he held since July 2015.
+Dr. Do was as an executive officer of the Company in 2021 until transitioning into his part-time role.
 Previously, he served as the Company's Senior Vice President, Discovery Biology since December 2013.
 Prior to joining Amicus, Dr. Do was a co-founder and Chief Scientific Officer of Callidus Biopharma, Inc. ("Callidus"), a privately held biologics company that was acquired by Amicus.
 Prior to founding Callidus, he headed early discovery research to decipher the mechanism of action for small molecule pharmacological chaperones at Amicus.
 He previously helped to demonstrate proof of concept for ERTs and served as the project leader for a second generation Pompe ERT at Genzyme.
 Dr. Do also led molecular biology, cell culture and purification work and helped develop an in vitro protein modification process for improving drug targeting for protein therapeutics at Novazyme Pharmaceuticals, Inc., which was acquired by Genzyme.
 Dr. Do holds a Ph.D. in medical biochemistry and genetics from Texas A&M University and was a post-doctoral fellow in Hematology/Oncology at Emory University.